Luanda

-Among the oldest colonial cities of Africa, it was founded in January 1576 as São Paulo da Assunção de Loanda by Portuguese explorer Paulo Dias de Novais.
-The city served as the centre of the slave trade to Brazil before its prohibition.
-At the start of the Angolan Civil War in 1975, most of the white Portuguese left as refugees, principally for Portugal.
-Luanda's population increased greatly from refugees fleeing the war, but its infrastructure was inadequate to handle the increase.
+Among the oldest colonial cities of Africa, Luanda was founded in January 1576 as São Paulo da Assunção de Loanda by Portuguese explorer Paulo Dias de Novais, being occasionally called "Leonda" or "St Paul de Leonda" by non-Portuguese sources.
+The city served as the centre of the slave trade to Brazil before the institution was prohibited.

+At the start of the Angolan Civil War in 1975, most of the white Portuguese left as refugees, principally migrating to Portugal.
+Luanda's population increased greatly from internal refugees fleeing the war, but its infrastructure was inadequate to handle the increase.
 This also caused the exacerbation of slums, or musseques, around Luanda.

-The city is undergoing a major reconstruction, with many large developments taking place that will alter its cityscape significantly.
+In the 21st century, the city has been undergoing a major reconstruction.
+Many new large developments are taking place that will alter its cityscape significantly.

-The industries present in the city include the processing of agricultural products, beverage production, textile, cement, new car assembly plants, construction materials, plastics, metallurgy, cigarettes and shoes.
+Industries present in the city include the processing of agricultural products, beverage production, textile, cement, new car assembly plants, construction materials, plastics, metallurgy, cigarettes and shoes.
 The city is also notable as an economic centre for oil, and a refinery is located in the city.

-Luanda has been considered one of the most expensive cities in the world for expatriates.
-The inhabitants of Luanda are mostly members of the ethnic group of the Ambundu, but in recent times there has been an increase of the number of the Bakongo and the Ovimbundu.
-There exists a European population, consisting mainly of Portuguese.
+Luanda has been ranked as one of the most expensive cities in the world for expatriates.
+The inhabitants of Luanda are mostly members of the ethnic Ambundu people.
+In recent decades of the 21st century, the number of ethnic Bakongo and Ovimbundu have also increased.
+Ethnic Europeans are mainly Portuguese.

 Luanda was the main host city for the matches of the 2010 African Cup of Nations.